Home

 See this demo

-Along with the image width, height and its format, I’ll show you how to check the file’s last modified date.
+Along with image width, height and its format, I’ll show you how to check the file’s last modified date.

 The Markup